cacheflowe/haxademic/README.md

 	* Click the **Java Compiler** section and check the **Enable project specific settings** box on the right
 	* Select **1.6** as your **Compiler compliance level**, if possible
 	* If "Configure the **Installed JREs**" is shown at the bottom of this window, click that, make sure the **1.6** item is checked, then click OK.
+* [Download](http://processing.org) and install the Processing 2.0 core libraries (they're too big to include in this project).
+Add the jars to your build path, as well as the libraries that come with Processing (video, minim, etc.):
+	* Download Processing and right-click the application.
+Select **Show Package Contents**
+	* Within the package, navigate to `Contents/Resources/Java/core/library`
+		* Copy the contents of this directory to `haxademic-2/lib/processing-2.0/core` (create this directory if it doesn't exist)
+	* Within the application package again, navigate to `Contents/Resources/Java/modes/java/libraries`, and again copy the contents.
+Paste them into `haxademic-2/lib/processing-2.0/libraries`
+	* In the **Package Explorer** in Eclipse, right-click the `lib` directory and select **Refresh**
+	* In the `lib/processing-2.0/core` directory, right click the following .jar files and select **Build path -> Add to build path**:
+		* core.jar
+		* gluegen-rt.jar
+		* jogl-all.jar
+	* In the `lib/processing-2.0/libraries` directory, right click the following required .jar files and select **Build path -> Add to build path**.
+You can add others that you might need for your project:
+		* minim/library/jl1.0.jar
+		* minim/library/jsminim.jar
+		* minim/library/minim.jar
+		* minim/library/mp3spi1.9.4.jar
+		* minim/library/tritonus_aos.jar
+		* minim/library/tritonus_share.jar
+		* video/library/video.jar
 * Right-click on a PApplet or PAppletHax subclass within `src` and choose **Run As -> Java Applet** from the menu.
 Hopefully you're seeing something awesome at this point.

 Haxademic uses the following Java & Processing libraries, which I've included in this repository so you don't have to find them yourself (more on that below):